activitypods/activitypods/docs/src/content/docs/guides/add-new-types-of-data-to-your-app.md

 yarn start
 ```

-It is now available on http://localhost:8000
+It is now available on http://localhost:8000.
+You can see an example shape on http://localhost:8000/shapetrees/as/Event

 ### Using the local shape repository